lib-static/howto/howtos/installatom.md

 ## Step 3: Install a package on Atom (optional)

-You may want to install an optional package on Atom.
-Packages help increase the useability.
+You may want to install an optional package on Atom to help increase the usability.

 To do so: